vboga25/VikramBoga-Portfolio/README.md

 [![gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:vikramboga1645@gmail.com)	[![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/vikram-boga/)

-# VikramBoga-Portfolio
-A curated portfolio showcasing my technical projects as a mechatronics engineer, highlighting my skills, methodologies, and achievements across various domains.
+## Work in Progress

+This portfolio is currently under development, and I am continuously working on adding more projects to showcase my skills and experience as a mechatronics engineer.
+New projects and updates will be added very soon, so please check back periodically for the latest additions.

+Thank you for your interest in my work, and I appreciate your patience as I expand and refine this portfolio!